Monasteries in Ladakh, India – Worth a Visit

 Chemrey Monastery also called Chemday Gompa, combines well with a trip to Takthog Monastery.
 Perched on a hill like an ancient castle, it has a very isolated feeling that makes it special.

 There are great views of this monastery from a distance, ask your driver to stop for a few shots from the road when driving up to it.
-Again, there’s hardly any people and the views from the roof are exceptional!
+Again, there are hardly any people and the views from the roof are exceptional!

 There’s also a museum housing many relics, the most famous being Buddhist manuscripts written with liquid gold and silver.
 Unfortunately, they don’t allow photos inside the museum.